 Our Plant-Based World

-Thank you Ms Vickky for taking time to do such a precise review!!
+Thank you Ms Vikky for taking time to do such a precise review!!
 Seems like our Empanadas are returning as a top favorite lately that we had to do a Fall version (Apple Empanada) Hope you subscribed to our recipes so you will get alerted to that 😉

 And can we say how we love how creative you got with it!
 Also, it's great to know that the dough was still easy to handle and held its structure nicely.
 Thanks again for sharing your experience—it’s inspiring to hear how you made the recipe your own.